garpeer/devFront/themes/theme readme.txt

 $this->folders

-If a template file is not found for the current them ,the system falls back to the one in the default theme.
+If a template file is not found for the current theme, the system falls back to the one in the default theme.